top of page

 Glucocorticoid hormones mediate organismal responses to external and internal, perceived or anticipated challenges.
 This has traditionally led to them being known as ‘stress hormones’, and widely considered indicators of animal welfare or fitness prospects.

-Epigenetic potential as mediator of phenotypic plasticity and natal dispersal
+Epigenetic potential as mediator of phenotypic plasticity and dispersal propensity

 In an increasingly changing world, organisms need to adjust to environmental fluctuations, and life-history traits should evolve towards maximizing fitness in the face of this variability.
 Natal dispersal - the movement between the place of birth and first breeding - is a particularly relevant life history trait, and will determine fitness prospects,